tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

     finishNeed (Unrestricted _, need) = finish need
 ```

+In the end, what we have is a method to communicate and compute over
+trees without having to perform any extra copies in Haskell because of
+network communication.

-What I find amazing about this API is that it changes a mind-bendingly
+What I like about this API is that it turns a highly error-prone
-hard problem: programming directly with binary representation of data
+endeavour, programming directly with serialized representation of data
 types, into a rather comfortable situation.
 The key ingredient is
 linear types.
-I'll leave you with an exercise, if you like a
+I'll leave you with an exercise, if you like
-challenge: implement `pack` and `unpack` analogs of compact region
+a challenge: implement `pack` and `unpack` analogs of compact region
 primitves:
 ```haskell
 unpack :: Packed [a] -> a
 pack :: a -> Packed [a]
 ```
 You may want to use a [type checker][prototype].

 [paper]: https://github.com/tweag/linear-types/releases/download/v2.0/hlt.pdf
 [prototype]: https://github.com/tweag/ghc/tree/linear-types